apteanuj/anuj.github.io/_pages/about.md

 ---

-I'm currently a graduate student in the Department of Physics at University of Chicago.
-My scientific research interests include:
+I'm currently a second year graduate student in the Department of Physics at University of Chicago.
+Previously, I was an undergraduate at MIT from 2015-2020 where I studied Physics and Philosophy.
+During my undergrad I worked with Prof. Scott Hughes on Gravitational Waves and with Prof. Mingda Li on applications of QFT to topological materials.
+My current scientific research interests include:
+* Quantum Computing
 * Field Theories in High Energy and Condensed Matter Physics
-* General Relativity
-* Quantum Computing

 If you would like to like to collaborate or discuss any of these topics feel free to reach out via email !